MQuAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions: Challenges Model Editors

 \subsection{Results on {\dst}}

-We evaluate all methods on GPT-J with real-world knowledge edit in this setting.
-The evaluation results are shown in~\Tabref{tab:temporal_results}.
+We evaluate all methods on GPT-J with real-world knowledge edit on {\ds}.\footnote{We exclude Vicuna-7B on {\dst} as it is trained more recently, and is likely to be contaminated with the new knowledge in our temporal questions.} The evaluation results are shown in~\Tabref{tab:temporal_results}.
 We find that in this setting, all methods except fine-tuning achieve near-perfect performance in terms of edit-wise and instance-wise accuracy.
 However, on multi-hop questions, the performance drops significantly compared to the base model before editing.
 We find that MEND works surprisingly well with CoT on {\dst}.
-We hypothesize this may be due to MEND being particularly effective at editing certain relations (e.g., \emph{head of state}).
+We hypothesize that this may be due to MEND being particularly effective in editing certain relations (e.g., \emph{head of state}).
 On the other hand, our results show that the edited model with CoT can substantially boost multi-hop performance.
-This suggests that explicit knowledge recall very much helps the edited models answer multi-hop questions, while these models struggle to utilize the edited knowledge internally.
+This suggests that explicit knowledge recall greatly helps the edited models answer multi-hop questions, while these models struggle to utilize the edited knowledge internally.